 Breathtaking urban vistas that are typically not seen.
 Ethnic neighborhoods that are part of the unique mosaic of the city.
 This great bike tour combines them both!

 New York: is it a "melting pot" where cultures meld?
 Or a "salad bowl" where different cultures maintain their own customs?
 Or both?
 On this tour, you’ll find out!

-Our tour begins with a ride over the imposing Queensboro Bridge high over the East River.
-Don't be confused by this bridge's identity.
-Immortalized in popular music under its nickname, the bridge has recently been officially renamed after one of the city's most charismatic, zaniest mayors ever.
-Once we've entered Queens, we'll head to Gantry State Park.
-At this historic location we can see restored "gantries" and learn about their critical role in the city's commerce in the first part of the 20th century.
+Fittingly, this tour begins in Queens, one of the most ethnically diverse places in the world.
+At this borough’s Gantry State Park, we see restored "gantries" and learn about their critical role in the city's commerce in the first part of the 20th century.
 The view across the East River, directly opposite the United Nations and what was the world's tallest apartment building, provides an unforgettable photo opportunity.

 As we complete this tour, we pass directly in front of the United Nations.
-What better place than this to reflect on the unique urban mosaic that makes The Big Apple such a fascinating place to explore, especially by bike!
+What better place than this to reflect on the unique urban mosaic that makes the Big Apple such a fascinating place to explore!